What is Traditional Chinese Medicine?

 There are many different styles of cupping, each having specific therapeutic applications and results.
 In general, cupping stimulates circulation of blood in the local tissues as well as lymphatic drainage of the region.
 By creating gentle suction, old blood and metabolites are drawn up toward the surface where the lymphatic system can carry it away.
 Fresh nutrient-filled blood is then able to rush into the muscles being treated, encouraging relaxation and regeneration of the tissues.

 The marks seen on the skin are not bruises.
+In fact, cupping treatments are often used on bruised tissue to disperse the pooled blood and speed healing.
 When performed by a well-trained practitioner with high quality tools, cupping does not break any capillaries.
 The discolouration seen on the surface is cellular debris that has been drawn up out of deeper tissues.
 The different colour marks indicate to the practitioner what has been going on in the deeper tissues.
-Generally cupping marks will dissipate within days.
+Marks aren’t produced by all cupping treatments.
+Those that do occur generally dissipate within days.

-I most commonly work with sliding cupping, as I find it releases the fascia (casing around the outside of each muscle) more rapidly and comfortably than standard myofascial massage techniques or static cupping.
+I have completed an Advanced Certificate in Cupping Therapy, in addition to all of my TCM and massage studies.
+This means I’m trained in many specialised techniques, particularly ones for fascial repair.
+Using cupping to release the fascia (casing around the outside of each muscle) produces results more rapidly and comfortably than standard myofascial massage techniques or static cupping.
 It moves the Qi and Blood through tissues quite strongly, leaving the body feeling as if you’ve just had a fantastic massage, without the tired sore feeling of muscles having been brutalised into submission.
 Other cupping styles are utilised as appropriate to the client’s presentation.

 Cupping is applied as an adjunctive aspect within acupuncture and massage treatments as deemed appropriate.
 Chat to me about it at your appointment if you’re keen to see what results it can bring you.
-I only work with traditional glass cups – they’re gentle on the skin and able to be sterilised.
+I work with a variety of different glass and silicone cupping tools, according to the area being worked on, problem presenting and desired outcome.

 Please be aware that swimming and exposure to cold/windy conditions should be avoided for at least 12 hours after a cupping treatment – the body can chill more rapidly than usual due to the increase in superficial circulation.
 In Chinese medicine, this scenario is often referred to as Cold penetrating the body due to the pores being open!